-THAT the report titled Twin Creeks Official Community Plan Bylaw No. 711, 2017 for Consideration of First Reading be received;
+The Planning and Community Development Committee recommended that the report titled Twin Creeks Official Community Plan Bylaw No. 711, 2017 for Consideration of First Reading be received;

 AND THAT Twin Creeks Official Community Plan Bylaw No. 711, 2017 be forwarded to the Board for First Reading;